How To Effectively Conduct Keyword Research for Your SEO and PPC Strategies

 Begin by brainstorming a list of potential keywords and phrases that are relevant to your niche.
 To generate these ideas, consider:

 • Seed Keywords: Start with a few broad keywords that represent your niche or industry.
+For example, if you’re in the medical industry you can start with broad keywords such as “general hospital”, “medical facility”, “physician”.
+Start with big broad keywords that describe your business.

 • Common Questions: Think about the questions your target audience might ask related to your products or services.